rychu-tech/trees/README.md

 - Backend is set up on port 8080
 - Frontend is set up on port 3000
 - Database is set up on port 5432
+To add new tree click on the blue button on the left side menu at the bottom.
+Tree name must be unique.
+To delete the tree click on the trashcan icon on the list next to the tree's name.
+Tree will be generated with a root node which cannot be deleted or editted.
+You can add a node to the tree by double-clicking on the node that you want to be a parent to the new node.
+You can also delete or edit node in the same menu.
+Deleting the node will delete the children nodes too.
 ## Endpoints

 | TYPE | URI | BODY | EFFECT |